shneoh/k3s_infra_training/readme.md

 # ⚠️ Warning !

 * ⚠️ Lab Usage Policy – READ THIS OR REGRET LATER ⚠️
-* 🚫 Do NOT abuse the machine provided to you — this environment is monitored and any misuse is unacceptable.
+* 🚫 Do NOT abuse the machine provided to you
+  >> this environment is monitored and any misuse is unacceptable.

-* 🔒 Any form of abuse will result in immediate revocation of access — no exceptions, no appeals.
+* 🔒 Any form of abuse will result in immediate revocation of access!
+  >> No exceptions, No appeals.
 ---

 * 🧪 Do NOT attempt any lab exercise unless explicitly instructed by Steven.